When it comes to painting, many people have the notion that only born artists can create fantastic artwork. However, it isn't that tough at all!

 So, if you take the red and white combination cited above, you would get a painting with red cells adorned with a white border.
 Such paintings are commonly referred to as “broken net” structures or layers.

-1. Generating Cells Using Heat
+Generating Cells Using Heat

 You can get the best-looking cells by moving a torch over a flip-cup pour painting.
 Apart from that, torching it again for a short duration will lead to the creation of additional small cells that can provide the final touch to your paintings.
-However, you shouldn’t use the torch for too long or hold it too close on the same spot as that might create dents and clumps on that particular spot.
+However, you shouldn’t use the torch for too long or hold it too close to the same spot as that might create dents and clumps on that particular spot.

-Tips For Creating A Good Acrylic Pour Painting
+Tips for Creating a Good Acrylic Pour Painting

 You will always want to create the best-looking pour paintings to adorn your interiors.
 But to achieve that, all the steps involved should be followed accurately.
 So, keeping in mind a few key factors common for all techniques is essential as it will help you complete the process without any major hiccups.
 And in the following sections, we describe each of these factors briefly.

-1. Maintaining Color Consistency
+Maintaining Color Consistency

 Irrespective of the technique you adopt, each color-medium mixture that you’re using must have optimum consistency.
 Hence, you should always use high-quality color additives and acrylic paints, which will ultimately help you produce perfect pour paintings.